-TAVR may be an option for people who are considered at intermediate or high risk of complications from surgical aortic valve replacement.
-TAVR may also be indicated in certain people who can't undergo open-heart surgery.
-The decision to treat aortic stenosis with TAVR is made after consultation with a multidisciplinary group of medical and surgical heart specialists who together determine the best treatment option for each individual.
+TAVR may be an option for people who are at intermediate or high risk of complications from surgical aortic valve replacement (open-heart surgery).
+The decision to treat aortic stenosis with TAVR is made after you consult with a team of heart and heart surgery specialists, who work together to determine the best treatment option for you.

-TAVR can relieve the signs and symptoms of aortic valve stenosis and may improve survival in people who can't undergo surgery or have a high risk of surgical complications.
+TAVR can relieve the signs and symptoms of aortic valve stenosis and may improve survival in people who have severe symptoms.

 Why it's done

 Transcatheter aortic valve replacement (TAVR) is a minimally invasive procedure to replace the aortic valve in people with aortic valve stenosis.

 Aortic valve stenosis — or aortic stenosis — occurs when the heart's aortic valve thickens and calcifies, preventing the valve from opening fully, which limits blood flow from your heart to the rest of your body.
 Aortic stenosis can cause chest pain, fainting, fatigue, leg swelling and shortness of breath.
 It may also lead to heart failure and sudden cardiac death.

 - You have aortic stenosis that causes signs and symptoms.

 - You have an intermediate or high risk of complications from surgical aortic valve replacement.
 Kidney and lung disease can increase your risk of complications during surgical aortic valve replacement.

 - You have an existing biological tissue valve but it isn't working well anymore.